Tony Dungy: Books

-"Our young men today are falling into a trap...
-Society is telling them material success is what's important, but if we buy into that idea, we can spend a lifetime chasing that success and never really have the positive impact on people that would make our lives truly significant."

 Uncommon reached number two on the hardcover advice section of the New York Times best seller list and stayed on the top 10 for 9 weeks.

 On August 3, 2010, Dungy released a new book entitled The Mentor Leader, which debuted at number two and stayed on the top 10 for 5 weeks on the hardcover advice section of the New York Times list.

 On January 11, 2011, Dungy and wife Lauren released a new book entitled You Can Be a Friend.
 Their story teaches children what it means to be a good friend.
 The book debuted at number seven and stayed on the top 10 for 1 week on the children's picture books section of The New York Times best seller list.

 On January 22, 2019, Dungy released a new book entitled The Soul of a Team.
 The book was co-written with Nathan Whitaker, and their story illustrates what separates the truly great teams from the mediocre ones.
 "Simply put, a team that has SOUL can and will accomplish far more than one that doesn’t.”
 Dungy writes.